-For 2016/17 entry, a standard fee of £9,000 will apply to all full-time first-degree programmes to enable the University to provide the best student experience.
-The fees for HNDs and Foundation degrees taught at the University will be confirmed shortly.
+For 2017/18 and 2018/19 entry, a standard fee of £9,250 will apply to all full-time first-degree programmes to enable the University to provide the best student experience.
+The fees for HNDs and Foundation degrees taught at the University vary - please see course pages for details.

 Why have we set this fee?

-Following a range of policy changes and the potential of future cuts (including those to Student Opportunity Funding, Access to Learning Fund, Disabled Students’ Allowances and the National Scholarship Programme) there will be much less funding available to support outreach activity, widening participation, support for student retention and progression, support for student hardship, all of which are critical elements to the nature of our student profile and indeed mission as an inclusive University.
+Following a range of policy changes and the potential of future cuts (including those to Student Opportunity Funding, Access to Learning Fund, Disabled Students’ Allowances) there will be much less funding available to support outreach activity, widening participation, support for student retention and progression, support for student hardship, all of which are critical elements to the nature of our student profile and indeed mission as an inclusive University.

 Now that costs are higher, is it still worth going to university?

 The lifelong value of higher education far outweighs any short-term costs.
 You will develop personally, intellectually and, of course, professionally - gaining a distinct advantage in the job market.
-Figures from Department for Business, Innovation and Skills in 2015 show graduates earn an average of £9,000 more per year, or over £360,000 over a 40-year working life, than someone without a degree.
-And by 2022, half of all jobs are expected to require a degree-level qualification (UK Commission for Employment and Skills 2014).
+Figures from Department for Business, Innovation and Skills in 2015 show graduates earn an average of £9,500 more per year, or £380,000 over a 40-year working life, than someone without a degree (Graduate Labour Market Statistics 2016, Department for Business, Innovation and Skills).

-Birmingham City University specialises in preparing students for careers and has excellent links with businesses - including Microsoft, Cartier and Cisco.
-That’s why nine in ten of our students were in work or further study within six months of graduating (DLHE survey 2013/14).
+Birmingham City University specialises in preparing students for careers and has excellent links with businesses - including Microsoft, Cartier and Jaguar Land Rover.
+Latest DLHE figures (2016/17) are 97.4 per cent in employment or further study within six months of graduating.
 Our web page on the value of higher education offers more information.

 How can people afford to pay the tuition fees?